Kamal Ahmad: Career

 In 1998, Ahmad conceived and co-directed the World Bank/UNESCO Task Force on Higher Education & Society.

 In September 2006, the Parliament of Bangladesh ratified the landmark Charter of the Asian University for Women.
 The Charter endowed the university with institutional autonomy, academic freedom, and embedded it in the principle of non-discrimination.
 In 2005 and 2006, the Open Society Foundations and the Bill & Melinda Gates Foundation provided the start-up funds which enabled AUW to become operational in 2008.

+In August 2021, Ahmed helped 148 AUW Afghan graduates and enrolled students who were in Aghanistan to be placed in the U.S. colleges and universities with full scholarships.

 Asian University for Women

 AUW is chartered by the Parliament of Bangladesh as an independent international university.
-To date, over $100 million in private philanthropic support has been contributed to this initiative.
-In addition, the Government of Bangladesh has granted 140 acres of land for a purpose-designed campus.
+The Government of Bangladesh has granted 140 acres of land for a purpose-designed campus.